arsuq/MemoryLanes/MemoryLanes/README.md

 ### Reliable disposal

-There are two disposal modes, which could be set in the MemoryLaneSettings constructor:
+There are two disposal modes, which could be set in the HighwaySettings constructor:

 - **FragmentDispose (default)** In this mode the consumer *must* dispose all fragments in order to reset the lane.
 The only other option to unfreeze a lane is to *Force()* reset it, which is unsafe.